Menu Close

 1.2 Headline Inflation (Month-on-Month) National Level

-The month-on-month inflation increased to 0.38 percent in December 2025.
+The month-on-month inflation increased to 3.40 percent in January 2026.
 This increase was driven by increases in the indices of both Food and Non-food.

 2. Capital City CPI